Thundercrack!: Plot

 During the course of the night, many of the guests have sex with each other in various combinations.
 There are a great many sex toys at Prairie Blossom.
 Mrs. Hammond explains that her son collected them.
 They would be delivered in plain brown packages which she would take to him with his morning breakfast.
 This causes her to wistfully repeat that he "no longer exists".
 One of the guests, a man named Toydy, becomes obsessed with finding the key to a locked door in the house.
 One of the female guests, Roo (Moira Benson), finds the key but will not give it to Toydy (Rick Johnson) unless he agrees to ejaculate in her mouth.
 Despite not finding her attractive, Toydy agrees and manages to stay aroused by watching Bond (Ken Scudder) and Willene have sex.

 The final human guest at Prairie Blossom, Bing (George Kuchar), arrives in an agitated state.
 He had come from the circus in a vehicle containing a toothless lion, a near-blind elephant, and a female gorilla named Medusa.
 He explains to the group that Medusa is extremely dangerous and is likely to kill anyone she comes across.
-It is revealed that Bing himself is the cause of the apes murderous tendencies.
+It is revealed that Bing himself is the cause of the ape's murderous tendencies.
 His circus-mates, having got Bing drunk, convinced him to have sex with a prostitute.
 Despite her being hirsute, Bing is too drunk to decline.
 The next morning, he awakens to the pleasant feeling of being masturbated, though to his horror, the act is being carried out by Medusa, who now has a severe crush on him.
 She soon realises that her feelings are not being reciprocated and becomes enraged with him, and indeed all men.
 However, subsequent mistreatment by a female circus-worker causes these feelings to spread to women as well.
 The only way to calm Medusa is by giving her bananas.

 Toydy, having watched Bond and Willene have sex, decides to lie to Bond in order to have sex with him.
 Toydy says that he has a crate of bananas and will give them to Bond if he will have sex with him.
 Bond considers this carefully, not having had a homosexual encounter before, but agrees on the strength that he and Willene (who has by now forgotten about her husband) can use the bananas to escape the murderous primate.
 On discovering the deception, Bond takes it in his stride and tells Willene he had to be broken in sometime.
 He jokes that if things don't work out between himself and her, he can always try for her husband.